 In their stark simplicity, Garifuna songs find unexpected depth.
 They often carry a double meaning that embraces life's ambivalence, the gray area between love and irritation, between happiness and woe.
 It's a combination Garifuna troubadours have refined to streamlined perfection, pairing upbeat, dynamic rhythms with melancholy, heartfelt melodies.

-In recording Lándini, Duran, who hails from Belize and has dedicated most of his professional life to working with Garifuna artists, strove to accentuate songs' double nature, with its complex emotional resonances.
+In recording Lándini, Duran - who hails from Belize and has dedicated most of his professional life to working with Garifuna artists - strove to accentuate songs' double nature, with their complex emotional resonances.
 Duran's touches are restrained and subtle, leaving the spotlight on Aurelio and his long-time band's delicate drive and passionate performances, on the sounds of the drums, voices, and guitars masterfully played by Guayo Cedeño.

 SAÑANARU (I CAN'T HANDLE HER)

 I can't handle her character, I don't know what to do with her and all her defects.
 I'll just park her there, like a canoe.